 Applicants are selected based on their written application statements.

-Manitoba courses take place at the St. Norbert Arts Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
+Manitoba courses take place at St. Benedict's Retreat Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
 Learn more on our Winnipeg Location page.

 Saskatchewan courses take place at Ancient Spirals Retreat 10 minutes south of Saskatoon, Saskatchewan, Canada.
 Learn more on our Saskatoon Location page.